GRVigo/SpeedSolving-Master/README.md

     * Select Method, Variant and Option (if available).
     * Press the Start button and wait a few seconds (if you don't get any results, change the Speed to Medium and press Start button again).

-Supported methods: Layer by layer, CFOP, Roux, Petrus, ZZ, CEOR (YruRU) and Mehta.
-Press Help button for details.
+Supported methods: Layer by layer, CFOP, Roux, Petrus, ZZ, CEOR (YruRU), Mehta, Nautilus and LEOR.

 Copyright (C) 2022  German Ramos.
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 The source code is avaliable on GitHub.